An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 The popular terms are Rt 66 and Route 66 (pronounced ROOT).
 Only foreigners use R or Rte.
 Technically, the name was US Highway 66.
 There is no connection with Interstate highway 66 (abbreviated I-66) which goes from Washington DC into Virginia.

-ROUTE 66 REBORN
+ROUTE 66 TODAY

-Today, the old road has found new life and new meaning as a historic and scenic route.
+The old road has found new life and new meaning as a historic and scenic route.
 It reminds us how America looked generations ago--with some shiny new air-conditioned attractions added.

 WEATHER AND BEST TIMES